clamsproject/app-fastpunct/README.md

 ### Docker

-Buidling the image and starting the container:
+Building the image and starting the container:

 ```
 $ docker build -t clams-fastpunct:2.0.2 .